obytes/react-native-template-obytes/template/README.md

-# Obytes Mobile App
+# React Native Template Obytes

-The project was created using [react-native-obytes-template](https://github.com/obytes/react-native-template-obytes)
+> Easy to use React Native template with best practices and performance in mind

-## Features
+## ⭐ Features

 - ✅ Typescript by default based on official Typescript template
-- ✅ Generate App Icon and Splash screen
+- ✅ Auto Generate App Icon and Splash screen
 - ✅ React Navigation Pre-installed
 - ✅ React Query to fetch Data
 - ✅ Auth flow with sensitive-info to secure tokens